2020 Strike Debt

-In 2019We are changing our annual project from high school scholarships to REVERSE SCHOLARSHIPS to draw attention to Grandparent and Parent debt.
-Strike Debt Portland will be giving small checks to low income seniors who had money garnished from their Social Security and/or disability checks by the government for their student loan debt or for co-signing student loans for family members.
+In 2019We decided to change our annual project from high school scholarships to REVERSE SCHOLARSHIPS to draw attention to Grandparent and Parent student debt.
+With a Debtors Assembly January 29th at Portland Central Library, we began educating more of the public about this grave injustice to elders.
+We did not find one single senior in the Portland area in 2019 who had money garnished from their Social Security and/or disability checks by the government for their student loan debt, or for co-signing student loans for family members.

 Read more about this issue under NEWS in a current research paper by Roberta Badger Cain.